Our Appointment System

 Please note that if you are more than 10 minutes late for your appointment, you may be asked to re-book.

 You may book an appointment online with Patient Access via the link at the top of this page (you must register for this service).
+During the Covid Pandemic, this is currently suspended, but you may request a range of other services via this link.

 When booking an appointment with the practice nurse, it is helpful if you can state your reason for seeing her so that we can book the appropriate amount of time.
 For example, a blood test, immunisations or contraception appointment is 10 minutes long, but if you need a dressing, both ears syringed, a cervical smear or to discuss your travel vaccinations we need to book you 20 minutes.
 For Travel Immunisations please see the nurse at least 8 weeks before you travel.